jkstudio99/jkstudio99/README.md

 # 💫 About Me:
 ### Hi there I'm JK. 👋

-🔭 I’m currently finding a job as a Junior Full-Stack Developer
+🔭 I'm currently working as a Junior Full-Stack Developer.

 👯 I’m looking to collaborate on exciting web development projects
 🤝 I’m looking for help with building scalable web applications